 WISH (West Indies Self Help) is a relief and development mission located on LaGonave Island, off the coast of Haiti (one on the poorest counties in the world).
 Since 1969, WISH has built a dental clinic, an ice plant, several churches, a school, an addition to the island hospital, a sewing school, several miles of roads, water lines, an airstrip, a soccer field and basketball court and a co-operative “Mall” with businesses that are now owned by villagers.
 The WISH Mission is to “translate the truth of Jesus Christ into deeds that alleviate the needs of the poor, giving them opportunity to break their entrapping cycle of poverty.”

 World Relief works to educate, equip and empower the indigenous Church to meet the needs of the people throughout the world.
-The mission is to work with, for and from the Church to relieve human suffering, proverty and hunger worldwide in the name of Christ.
-Wherever crisis occurs in the world, recently in places such as Darfur and Kenya, World Relief is there to provide their mission to hurting people.
+The mission is to work with, for and from the Church to relieve human suffering, poverty and hunger worldwide in the name of Christ.
+Wherever crisis occurs in the world, World Relief is there to provide their mission to hurting people.
 World Relief also provides help to children with AIDS, emphasizing caring for orphans within the context of the family.

 Wycliffe Bible Translators: The goal is to translate the Bible into every language by 2025.
 Greenwood’s contribution goes to the support of Scott and Louise MacGregor who have completed translation of the New Testament and Genesis into the Kagyanen language in the Philippines.

 Young Life, Northern Rhode Island, brings the good news of Jesus Christ into the lives of adolescents with an approach that is respectful of who kids are and hopeful about who they can be.
 This organization’s mission is that every adolescent will have the opportunity to meet Jesus Christ and follow Him.